ATLgo/mdParser/README.md

 # mdParser
-transform markdown to html. and generate TOC(Table of Content).
+transform markdown to html. and generate TOC(Table of contents).